cyanicsky/Covid-Simulation-Pred-w-GameTtheory/README.md

 # Covid-Simulation-Pred-w-GameTheory

 This repository contains a Jupyter Notebook implementing a deep learning workflow for analyzing and modeling data with a focus on small population datasets.
+Here we analyse the spread of a disease in France to compare different strategies and scenarios against it.
+We run a multiagent simulation to create a dataset on a subpopulation, and create a deep learning surrogate model from that data to predict it on a higher scale.
+We assess the best course of action through the number of contamination and deaths predicted.
+Our results show that focusing the vaccine on people that are contaminated can be more efficient than focusing on fragile or elderly people to mitigate the number of deaths.
+It also shows that lockdowns are efficient in diminishing the spread of a disease, and that the degree of compliance of the  population affects its efficiency

 ## Project Structure